 It is important though that we do not rest on our successes, and that we have developed methods and tools for continuous improvement, working with our customers in a collaborative way to ensure that we always strive to be the best and offer innovative and optimal solutions to all of our customers - existing and new - across all of our many and diverse operations.
+For the coming period Swissport will be putting a particular tactical and strategic focus on achieving and maintaining profitable and sustainable growth.

-To underline our commitment to sustainable practice, Swissport has joined the United Nations Global Compact, expressing our support of the Ten Principles in the areas of human rights, labour, environment and anti-corruption.
+To underline our commitment to sustainable practice, Swissport joined the United Nations Global Compact in 2011, expressing our support of the Ten Principles in the areas of human rights, labour, environment and anti-corruption.
 We are, and we will continue to be, committed to making the UN Global Compact and its Ten Principles part of the strategy, culture and day-to-day operations of Swissport.
-In addition to the above-mentioned fundamentals, Swissport also has a Group Environmental Policy which was established in, and has been valid since, 2007.
+In addition to the above-mentioned fundamentals, Swissport also has a Group Environmental Policy which was established in and has been valid since 2007.

 It is my expectation that all employees will commit to the highest standards of business conduct and will act with complete integrity.
 You can be assured that all members of the Board and the Group Executive Management have made the same commitment.
-This sustainability report gives us the opportunity to share a little bit of our vision with you.
+This Sustainability Report gives us the opportunity to share a little bit of our vision with you.

-Per H. Utnegaard President & CEO

-Swissport International Ltd.
+Per H. Utnegaard President & CEO Swissport International Ltd.